 I’d have thirty minutes before needing to transfer our clothes to the dryers, so I headed back to the boat.
 Frost covered the dock, making it a slippery danger.
 The marina stocks a big box with salt for days like this.
 The last time I looked inside, it was empty.
 This morning, it was full.
 “Thank You, Jesus, for salt to melt the frost.”
 I filled a bucket and sprinkled it along the entire dock, praying for my neighbors as I passed their boats.

 When I checked my emails, I read about a Pakistani believer named Asia Bibi.
 She’d already endured imprisonment for nine years.
 Recently released and acquitted, she now faced a judicial review of the same charges that sent her to prison in the first place.
 If found guilty, she faced hanging.
 I paused.
 I prayed for my persecuted sister.
-And I pondered.
 Suddenly living without heat for nine days didn’t seem so bad.

 This inconvenience shall pass sooner or later.
 Meanwhile, I have a warm blanket to spread across my legs.
 I have food in the fridge and propane on which to cook it.
 I have clothes to wear and wash.
 And I have a husband who works tirelessly without complaint.
 I also have a Savior who cares enough to warn me when I’m heading into Toxic Territory.